The program describes the selection, maintenance and use of personal protective equipment (PPE) at CSUN.

 - Radiation Protection Equipment: used by employees exposed to potential injury as specified in the University’s “Radiation Safety Manual.”
 PPE may consist of safety glasses, protective clothing and gloves.

 - Respiratory Protection Equipment: used by employees exposed to potential injury to the lungs and associated breathing functions as specified in the University’s “Respiratory Protection Program.”
 PPE may consist of special dust masks, respirators of single or multiple use and air supplied types.

-- Skin Protection Equipment: used by employees exposed to potential injury (i.e., dermatitis) from chemical or others hazardous materials they may need to handle in the course of their work assignments.
+- Skin Protection Equipment: used by employees exposed to potential injury (e.g., dermatitis) from chemicals or other hazardous materials they may need to handle in the course of their work assignments.
 PPE may consist of gloves, special protective hand creams, sunscreen or clothing.

-- Airborne contaminants: a harmful, irritating, or nuisance material, in the form of gas, dust/particulate, mist, or fumes, that is foreign to the normal atmosphere.
+- Airborne contaminant: a harmful, irritating, or nuisance material, in the form of gas, dust/particulate, mist, or fumes, that is foreign to the normal atmosphere.